nv1327/alexa-calculus/README.md

 __Won Best IoT Hack at HackMCST III__

 # Inspiration
 We came up with the project on a whim.
 We had initially toyed with an API for both NJ Transit and NYC Transit, apps for testing the performances of various CS algorithms.
 We had an Amazon Alexa for some weird purpose.
 Three hours later and we had no project idea.
-Then Brian the Github man remembers the two 70s he got on his calc tests.
-He was sad.
-And then he thought purely on a whim, why not have Alexa do his calc homework?
+Then Brian the Github man remembered the two 70s he got on his calc tests.
+He thought, why not have Alexa do his calc homework?
 Nah, there's an app for that, he said.
 Except there wasn't.
 Thus our app.

 # What it Does

 Alexa Calculus takes a function inputted by voice and computes the derivative (or the integral) of the function.
-The other calculus app only knew the derivative of sin x (or trigonometric apps if you were lucky), so we considered it inadeqeute.
+The only other calculus app in the Alexa marketplace only knew the derivative of sin x (or trigonometric apps if you were lucky), so we considered it inadequate.

 NOTE: running this app requires either a) Beta Access given from one of the developers or b) re-compiling the project by making a new Skill.
-The project is in lieu of being approved by Amzon.
+The project is in lieu of being approved by Amazon.

 # How we Built it